 MYTH #1: Untreated Fibroids Will Keep On Growing

 Some fibroids, if left alone, will keep on growing.
 In fact, some women who delay fibroid treatment end up with fibroids the size of a nine-month-old fetus.
+Or with 236 different growths, like this woman from Bengaluru.
 But that is not always the case.
 Many women with fibroids will not even realize it, because their tumors are tiny, stable in size, and cause no symptoms.
 Other fibroids may grow to a certain point and then stop growing altogether.
 And, on rare occasions, some fibroids will rupture, creating a medical emergency.

 But here’s the tricky part: it’s hard to know what kind of growth pattern your fibroid will follow.
 For that reason, even if you decide to delay treatment, you will want to see your doctor regularly to monitor tumor development.
+(Make sure to get an ultrasound at each check-in, to track any growth.)
 And remember, the smaller your fibroid, the more treatment options available to you.

 Fibroid MYTHs #2: Fibroids must be removed.